 - Evaluate the pros and cons of requesting a confidential vs. a non-confidential evaluation, keeping in mind that most law school have a strong preference for confidential letters since they tend to be more candid.

-- Provide them with supporting materials (copy of your resume, transcript, personal statement draft, etc.) to help them write a more informed narrative.
+- Provide your writers with supporting materials (copy of your resume, transcript, personal statement draft, etc.) to help them compose a more informed narrative.

 - Ask for the letter shortly after the completion of your interaction with the author, when your work habits, skills and interests are fresh in their mind.